Chippewa Valley Chapter

 Article I Name

-The name of this organization shall be the Chippewa Valley Chapter of the American Civil Liberties Union of Wisconsin, an affiliate of the American Civil Liberties Union (ACLU), but it shall be known as the Chippewa Valley Civil Liberties Union (CVCLU).
+The name of this organization shall be the American Civil Liberties Union of Wisconsin, Chippewa Valley Chapter but it may also be referred to as the Chippewa Valley Civil Liberties Union or CVCLU.

 Article II Purpose